Krzeszowice

-Krzeszowice (1941-45 Kressendorf) is a town in southern Poland, situated in the Lesser Poland Voivodeship.
+Krzeszowice is a town in southern Poland, situated in the Lesser Poland Voivodeship.
 As of 2004, its population was 9,993.
 Krzeszowice belongs to Kraków Metropolitan Area, and lies 25 kilometers west of the center of the city of Kraków.
 The town has a rail station, on a major route from Kraków to Katowice, and lies along National Road Nr.
 79, which goes from Warsaw to Bytom.
 In 1928–1966 the town had the status of a spa.
 Krzeszowice has a sports club called Świt, founded in 1923.

 Krzeszowice is located in southern part of the Kraków-Częstochowa Upland, with numerous caves and valleys in the area.
 In 1981, when the Complex of Jura Landscape Parks was created, three parks from the gmina of Krzeszowice were added to it (Rudnia Landscape Park, Tenczynek Landscape Park and Kraków Valleys Landscape Park).
 In 2008, it was selected with 19 villages of Europe - Germany, Poland, Italy and Spain - for the Spanish documentary film "Villages of Europe" Pueblos de Europa, produced by Juan Frutos.